TN Visa Category

 Requirements for NAFTA professional do not include licensure.
 Licensure to practice a given profession in the United States is a post-entry requirement subject to enforcement by the appropriate state or other sub-federal authority.

 The maximum period of admission into the U.S is three years.
 The U.S. Citizenship and Immigration Services (USCIS) grants extensinos of stay in increments of three years.
 The requested duration should be stated in the employer letter.
 TN extensions are obtained through travel outside of and reentry to the U.S. or through filing a petition with USCIS.
-There is no limit on the number of years a TN visa holder can stay in the United States; however, the TN visa status is a nonimmigrant status and not eligible for permanent residence.
+There is no limit on the number of years a TN visa holder can stay in the United States.
+The TN visa status is a nonimmigrant status and applying for U.S. permanent residency could potentially be problematic.
+A competent immigration attorney should be consulted.

 For Canadian or Mexican citizens admitted as a NAFTA Professional may seek an extension of stay, which may be granted up to one year, by:

-- If the applicant is in the U.S., employer may file Form I-129 Petition for Non-immigrant Worker with the US Citizenship and Immigration Services’ (USCIS) Nebraska Service Center.; or
+- If the applicant is in the U.S., employer may file the Form I-129 Petition for Non-immigrant Worker with the US Citizenship and Immigration Services’ (USCIS) Nebraska Service Center; or

 - Applicant may apply at a port of entry using the same application and documentation procedures above as required for the initial entry.